josephsl/addonUpdater/readme.md

 IMPORTANT: this is a proof of concept add-on.
 Once the [relevant feature is included in NVDA][2], this add-on will be discontinued.

+## Version 18.12.1

+* Fixed compatibility with recent NVDA alpha snapshots where add-on updates would not download.

 ## Version 18.12

 * Updates for disabled add-ons can be checked.
 They will stay disabled after updating them.